Boulangerie/starflow/docs/writing-a-plugin.md

 ## Writing a simple plugin

-A Starflow plugin is basically a function that takes a reference to `starflow` as its first parameter and exports an object which contains the `factories` property that holds a map to the different executable factories provided by the plugin.
+A Starflow plugin is basically a function that:

+- takes a reference to `starflow` as its first parameter
+- exports an object which contains the `factories` property that holds a map to the different executable factories provided by the plugin

-An executable object must extend its prototype from the one from `starflow.Executable`.
-In OOP terms, an executable class must inherit from `starflow.Executable`.
+An executable object must extend its prototype from the one from `starflow.BaseExecutable`.
+In object-oriented programming terms, an executable class extends `starflow.BaseExecutable`.

 ### Example